-The Frieth Maths progression document enables staff to understand what pupils have learnt before, what they need to learn now and what they will learn next.
-(See Appendix 2) At Frieth we base the progression of calculation on the White Rose Maths Calculation policy.
+The Frieth C.E.C School maths progression document enables staff to understand what pupils have learnt before, what they need to learn now and what they will learn next.
+At Frieth we base the progression of calculation on the White Rose Maths Calculation policy.
 For progression in specific strands of maths, Frieth has adopted the NCETM progression tables.